 Not all Life Plan Communities are created equal

 Many retirement communities claim to be Life Plan Communities but don’t get specific — and the details matter.

 Here’s a refresher on the differences among the three types of senior-living facilities.

-- Type A (Extensive): Includes unlimited access to all available care services for little to no additional fee.
+- Type A (Inclusive): Includes unlimited access to all available care services for little to no additional fee.
 The monthly fee in a Type A community doesn’t change as you move between independent living and assisted living, skilled nursing, or memory care.
-(The monthly fee does increase slightly over time — at Vi communities, at a rate of 3%–5% — to account for cost of living, staff raises, and more.)
+(The monthly fee does increase over time to account for cost of living, staff raises, and more.)

 - Type B (Modified): A hybrid of extensive and fee-for-service communities.
 The model varies by community but typically includes a set number of days of care services in the monthly fee.
 After exhausting those days, care is then billed at market rates.

 - Type C (Fee-For-Service): Does not factor care services into ongoing fees.
 If a resident needs care, they will be billed separately for all services at the market rate.